 Grades are available approximately two weeks after the end of the academic term.

-Students may access grades through their online SAIL account, accessible from the NCMC website.
+Students may access grades through their online myCOMPASS account, accessible from the NCMC website.

-Academic transcripts will not be released for students with financial obligations outstanding to the College.
+Academic transcripts will not be released for students with outstanding financial obligations to the College.